Oxon Hoath

 Oxon Hoath is a Grade II* listed Châteauesque-style former manor house with 73 acres (29½ hectares) of grounds at West Peckham, Kent.
 The spellings Oxenhoath, Oxen Hoath and Oxonhoath are common alternatives.
-The spelling Oxenholt was also used in the past.
 The manor is a former royal deer park.
 Oxon Hoath has been the seat of two baronetcies, and of five High Sheriffs of Kent.
 It has a surviving example of parterre gardens in its grounds.